iWasHere1314/RESC_Y/README.md

 # RESC_Y
+RESV_Y means "Reading E203 Source Code with Yangyu".
-It's my notes for a RISC-V opensource core ,Hummingbird E203.
+It's my notes for a RISC-V opensource core, Hummingbird E203.
 It may contains some annotations and circuts.